RiFeng162/DataScienceCoursera/Machine Learning/Week 4 Quiz/Sport-Activity-Prediction-Analysis.md

 ```

 The testing set should be preprocessed in the same way as training set does.
-The accuracy of testing prediction is 95% checked by Prediction Quiz.
+The accuracy of testing prediction is 95% checked by Prediction Quiz which is quite close to the estimated accuracy 0.93 from cross-validation.